 Because it’s exotic or they’re masochists or something.

-One of our writers earned between $20-$30 per hour for this kind of work (and wrote us a sweet article about it, along with 20 other ways to make money at the bar).
+One of our writers earned between $20 and $30 per hour for this kind of work.
 Not bad!

 How many shots you’d have to pour: Say you do one a minute.
 To get to $10,000, you’d have to pour 24,000 shots and make $25 an hour!

 In fact, some people once earned up to $13,000 a year for their… deposits.